CarsonDavis/CarsonDavis.github.io/_posts/2025-03-09-troublesome_translations.md

 https://images.lib.cam.ac.uk//content/images/PR-MONTAIGNE-00001-00007-00022-000-00022.jpg
 https://images.lib.cam.ac.uk//content/images/PR-MONTAIGNE-00001-00007-00022-000-00182.jpg
 ```
+And just like that, we have some [downloading code](https://github.com/CarsonDavis/ocr_translation/blob/main/utils/downloader.py).

 ### Cropping and Compression
-Each of the original page scans was a 2mb jpg with extra black text at the bottom and a quarter of the adjoining page either to the left or right.
-It's possible that I could have written some code to automatically crop out the bad parts of the page, but I didn't feel up to the task, so I put 10 images at a time into affinity design and cropped and compressed them.
+With the downloads finished and in a folder, you'd think it's time for OCR.
+However, each of the original page scans was a 2mb JPG with extra black text at the bottom and a quarter of the adjoining page either to the left or right.
+It's possible that I could have written some code to automatically crop out the bad parts of the page, but I didn't feel up to the task, so I put 10 images at a time into Affinity Design before cropping and compressing them.

+I'm converting the original JPGs to 80% webp, which, after the crop, typically gives better than 10x smaller files.
+Here is a comparison of the original and cropped images:

 <div class="grid-container grid-2x2">
     <div class="image-div">